PaddlePaddle/FastDeploy/docs/get_started/installation/nvidia_gpu.md

 ## 5. Precompiled Operator Wheel Packages

-FastDeploy provides precompiled GPU operator wheel packages for quick setup without building the entire source code.This method currently supports SM80/90 architecture (e.g., A100/H100) and CUDA 12.6 environments only.
+FastDeploy provides precompiled GPU operator wheel packages for quick setup without building the entire source code.
+This method currently supports **SM80/90 architecture (e.g., A100/H100)** **CUDA 12.6** and **Python 3.10** environments only.

 > By default, `build.sh` compiles all custom operators from source.To use the precompiled package, enable it with the `FD_USE_PRECOMPILED` parameter.
 > If the precompiled package cannot be downloaded or does not match the current environment, the system will automatically fall back to `4.
 Build Wheel from Source`.